-The best strategy is to incorporate in 2021 vs. 2022 for many important reasons.
-If you’re operating your business as a sole proprietorship, this is a logical time of the year to think about forming an entity, going into January of 2022.
+The best strategy is to incorporate in 2022 vs. 2023 for many important reasons.
+If you’re operating your business as a sole proprietorship, this is a logical time of the year to think about forming an entity going into January of 2023.
 Doing this will make your business official, cut your TAX bill, and lower your risk of an IRS AUDIT.
-If you are outside the U.S. looking to launch your U.S. e-commerce business, now is the time.
+If you are outside the U.S. and looking to launch your U.S. e-commerce business, now is the time.

 That’s a SMART MOVE, except for one part – waiting until January.

-Even with all those very real advantages, here’s why waiting until January is NOT the best approach.
+Even with all those very real advantages, waiting until January is NOT the best approach.

-January is the busiest time of the year for filings, and therefore the slowest (especially during COVID).
+January is the busiest time of the year for filings and, therefore, the slowest.
 If you form your new entity at the beginning of January, the entire process could take weeks for you to complete the paperwork, get your EIN, and open a bank account.
 For U.S. residents, this means that you’ll be stuck filing another Schedule C for the income you receive early in the month, which will likely go to you personally or to the DBA (doing business as) name you’ve been using for your sole proprietorship.

 Schedule C is the most highly audited IRS form, which puts you back in the IRS audit trap for a whole new tax year.

-How can you escape the sole proprietorship, liability, and audit trap without having to file a SHORT YEAR TAX RETURN?
+How can you escape the sole proprietorship, liability, and audit trap without filing a SHORT-YEAR TAX RETURN?

-The answer is to have us form the entity for you NOW and set the IRS start date for January 2022.
+The answer is to have us form the entity for you NOW and set the IRS start date for January 2023.
 The January start date allows time for your filing and EIN to be processed in December.
-This puts you in a position to AVOID A SCHEDULE C for your business in 2021.
-The strategy to incorporate in 2021 is a double win for you because it also eliminates an additional short year tax return for your new entity in 2021 (now through December 31st).
+This puts you in a position to AVOID A SCHEDULE C for your business in 2023.
+The strategy to incorporate in 2022 is a double win because it eliminates an additional short-year tax return for your new entity in 2022 (now through December 31st).

-On top of all these practical reasons, it’s important to know that operating as a sole proprietorship is NOT the fast track to success – in fact, it’s the shortest path to join the 95% of businesses that fail in the first 5 years.
+On top of all these practical reasons, it’s important to know that operating as a sole proprietorship is NOT the fast track to success it’s the shortest path to join the 95% of businesses that fail in the first 5 years.

 You probably chose a sole proprietorship for one of three logical reasons: (1) you were looking for the easiest and cheapest way to get started, (2) you wanted to test the waters to see if your idea would make money, or (3) your tax advisor told you to keep it simple and go the sole proprietorship route until you earn more than $40K to $50K in profits.